jadonk/beaglebone-ai-wiki/System-Reference-Manual.md

 ### 3.2 Main Connection Scenarios

-This section will describe hot to connect the board for use.
+This section will describe how to connect the board for use.
 The board can be configured in several different ways.
 Below we will walk through the most common scenarios.
 * Tethered to a PC via USB C cable
 * Standalone Desktop with powered USB hub, display, keyboard and mouse
 * Wireless Connection to BeagleBone® AI